victronenergy/venus-html5-app/README.md

 # Venus OS hosted web app

+The "app" is a simle static html5 application (html/css/js), that communicates to the rest of Venus OS via MQTT over websockets.

-The project consist of two main components:
+The project consist of four main components:

+* `/library` -> the metric library sources
+* `/app    ` -> the web app sources, including the compiled version of the metric library
-* Venus metric library `/library`
+* `/*      ` -> some nodejs files used to compile the metric library
-* Web app `/app`

-### Setup environment

-	npm install
+### Developing your own custom UI

+The project is set-up such, that you can use the app (html, css) as an example for how to implement your own custom user interface.
+And use the metric library as is.
+When you need changes in the metric library, please put in a Pull Request, so we keep one version.

-### Building the Library
+### Running & developing the app from your computer

-To build the metric library run the following command:

-	npm run webpack

-This will output a `venus-metrics.min.js` file in the build folder which can be used in a browser based web app.
-In fact, at the moment there is a link in the app/ directory to the file created here in the build folder, which is useful for development to make sure you alway serve the latest version of the library.

-For hosting the app, only the app/ directory is nedded, _if_ you _copy_ the `venus-metrics.min.js` into the app/js/directory instead of the link.

-## Running the App in a Dev Environment

-Since the app is reading MQTT data and runs in a browser, it needs to be able to read MQTT from Venus via WebSocket.

-In the current configuration, the Venus paho-mqtt server is not configured for offering MQTT via WebSocket, therefore we provide a small relay, that reads MQTT from the Venus device and relays it to a MQTT broker on localhost.

-This could be your development machine as well as e.g. a dedicated RaspberryPi.
+It is not necessary to run it from a webserver; as all files are static.
+Simply open index.html in a browser.

+The communicates to the rest of Venus OS, to for example retrieve battery voltages, or change input current limit, via the MQTT protocol, over websockets.
+It connects to the MQTT broker running on Venus OS.

-By default, the page will try to connect to the websockified mqtt on the hostname in the url, on port 9001.
+By default, the page expects the broker to listen on the hostname in the url, on port 9001.
 It is also possible to specify a different host and port: use the `host` and `port` query parameters:

 	file:///home/matthijs/dev/venus-webapp/app/index.html?host=192.168.178.129&port=1884

-This will also change the URL behind the Remote Console button.

-### 1. Running the relay

-Prerequisite: you need to have an MQTT broker running on localhost, with MQTT over WebSockets configured additionally to the default MQTT transport.

-If you don't have one running or don't want to install it, you can run one using docker:

-	docker run -ti -p 1883:1883 -p 9001:9001 toke/mosquitto

-(which will fail, if you have one already running on ports 1883 and 9001)

-In the project's base directory edit 'mqtt-relay.js': in the top, set the IP address and portalID of your Venus device, then run

-	node mqtt-relay.js

-### 2. Run the web server

-In the 'app' directory, run:

-	python -m http.server 8080

-for Python3, or

-	python -m SimpleHTTPServer 8080

-for Python2.

-### 3. Run the announcer

-In the projects base directory, run:

-	./service_announcement.sh
+Tip: enable the Demo mode on the Venus device; see Settings -> General.
+This allows to get useful data if you have only the Venus device and no other Victron devices. without requiring various Victron devices to be connected to the Venus device.

-## Development
+## Metrics Library documentation

 ### Setting up a metric service